 They’re SUPER easy to make and can be made a day in advance, making them quick to reheat in the oven for a few minutes before serving.

-Like my recently shared twice baked potatoes, these twice baked sweet potatoes are scooped out of their skins and are mixed with butter and shredded gruyere cheese.
+Like my caramelized onion twice baked potatoes and bacon cheddar ranch twice baked potatoes, these twice baked sweet potatoes are scooped out of their skins and are mixed with butter and shredded gruyere cheese.
 There’s a little dried sage in there too because, hey!
 It’s the fall and Thanksgiving and all those things and sage is kind of a requirement.

 The cheese makes the filling a little savory and nutty but the sweet potato flavor isn’t overpowered by the gruyere at all.
 It’s such a great combination of flavors!